4 min reading time

 The reverse situation

-What about the reverse situation?
+What about the reverse situation under Dutch law?
 What if C wants to enforce his claim through arbitration, but B prefers to settle the dispute in court?
 Can B dispute the competence of the arbitrator in the arbitration proceedings initiated by C on the ground that no arbitration has been agreed between him and C?
 Or is B (also) bound by the arbitration clause vis-à-vis C?

 Transfer of ancillary rights

-The answer is that B is also bound by the arbitration clause vis-à-vis C. This is because the law stipulates that in the case of assignment all ancillary rights (such as agreed interest, etc.) are also transferred to the assignee along with the right to claim.
-The Supreme Court of the Netherlands already determined in 1933 that an arbitration clause is an ancillary right and that this clause can therefore successfully be invoked against the assigned debtor by the assignee.
+The answer under Dutch law is that B is also bound by the arbitration clause vis-à-vis C. This is because Dutch law stipulates that in case of assignment all ‘ancillary rights’ (such as agreed interest, etc.) are also transferred to the assignee along with the claim.
+The Supreme Court of the Netherlands already determined in 1933 that an arbitration clause is such an ‘ancillary right’ and that this clause can therefore successfully be invoked against the assigned debtor by the assignee.

 AMS Advocaten: legal assistance in arbitration proceedings